POD-12/emerald-city-music-swap/README.md

 When downloading and running the application locally, use the following steps:

+1. Install MongoDB Atlas and Robo 3T workbench using the directions outlined in the '[mongoDB Documentation](https://docs.mongodb.com/manual/installation/)' and '[Robo 3T Documentation](https://robomongo.org/)'.
+2. Clone the repository to your computer.
+3. Connect the repository to your Robo 3T by logging into Robo 3T, right click on 'New Connection', select 'Create Database' and name it "hipsterapp".
+4. Open a new terminal instance in the ECMS code file and run "npm i" to install the npm packages needed to run the program.

 ## Testing
 To test the deployed app, click the '[Deployed Application Link](https://emerald-city-music-swap.herokuapp.com/)' provided in '[Location](#location)' and run through the steps listed in '[Usage Instructions](#usage-instructions)'.

 To test ECMS code locally on your computer, begin by completing the local installation process.
 Then do the following:
-1. After logging into Robo 3T, right click on 'New Connection', select 'Create Database' and name it "hipsterapp".
-2. Next, using the CLI, start the server by running the command 'npm start'.
+1. Using the CLI, start the server by running the command 'npm start'.
-3. Open another instance of your CLI and in the new instances execute the command "node scripts/SeedDB.js" to run the seed file.
+2. Open another instance of your CLI and in the new instances execute the command "node scripts/SeedDB.js" to run the seed file.
-3. If the seed file populates the tables in your Robo 3T you have a successful connection to your local database
+3. If the seed file populates the collection in your Robo 3T 'hipsterapp' database, then you have a successful connection to your local database.
 4. Additional testing of api routes can be completed via Postman Application.
 Instructions for Postman installation and usage can be found at https://www.postman.com/.

 ## Future Development

-Ideas for future development...
+Additional goals and application features for future devlopment include:

-Conditional Rendering of delete buttons on item cards
+- Conditional Rendering of delete buttons on item cards

-Additional UX/UI development
+- Additional UX/UI development
+- Remove case sensitivity of browse forms

-In app messaging of other users using socket i/o
+- In app messaging of other users using socket i/o

-Include other types of media items to share and post Cassette Tapes
+- Include other types of media items to share and post
+    - Cassette Tapes
-Compact Discs
+    - Compact Discs
-Music Charts
+    - Music Charts
-Sheet Music
+    - Sheet Music
-Music Books
+    - Music Books

 ## Contributors